Steps for Employers To Avoid Employment Litigation

 Are There Alternatives to Lawsuits?

-The vast majority of employment lawsuits are settled before going to trial.
-Settlement is often achieved through some form of alternative dispute resolution (ADR), such as mediation or arbitration.
+The vast majority of employment lawsuits settle before going to trial.
+Settlement is often achieved through some form of alternative dispute resolution (ADR).
+ADR options include mediation, arbitration, and settlement conferences.

 “Any time entities or persons have a dispute, they can always mediate it,” says Postian.
 “Typically, mediation doesn’t occur until an employer gets a claim from an attorney representing a plaintiff with a legal problem, which the attorney usually outlines in the letter.
 Often, the plaintiff’s attorney will ask in their letter if the employer wants to talk before litigating.”